yochaigal/cairn/wip/2e/core-rules.md

 ### Character Death

-- When a character dies, the player is free to create a new character or take control of a hireling.
+- When a character dies, the player should create a new character or take control of a hireling.
 They immediately join the party in order to reduce downtime.

 ### Detachments